Inspirational stories about life, work and entrepreneurship

 Jack said the solution came to him during his high school biology class.
 He was secretly reading an article about nanotubes while the teacher was talking about antibodies.
 Jack said the two ideas came together in his head, and he thought he could combine what the teacher was saying with what he knew about nanotubes to create an early detection test for Pancreatic cancer.

 Jack Andraka used what he found through Google searches and free online science journals to develop a plan and a budget.
 Jack contacted about 200 people including researches at Johns Hopkins University and the National Institutes of Health with a proposal to work in their labs.
-He got 199 rejections and then finally got an acceptance from Dr. Anirban Maitra, Professor of Pathology, Oncology and Chemical and Biomolecular Engineering at Johns Hopkins School of Medicine.
-It’s at Maitra’s lab where Jack worked daily after school, on weekends and over holidays until he developed his test.
+He got 199 rejections before he finally got an acceptance from Dr. Anirban Maitra, Professor of Pathology, Oncology and Chemical and Biomolecular Engineering at Johns Hopkins School of Medicine.
+Jack worked after school every day, on weekends and over holidays at Maitra’s lab until he developed his test.

 Why did a 15-year-old beat out billion-dollar pharmaceutical companies with his diagnostic test?
 Perhaps as a young person with no experience, he hadn’t yet learned what everyone else in the industry “knew couldn’t be done.”
 Certainly, it was in no small part because Anirban Maitra gave him a chance.
 Not to mention that Jack had an idea and went out and gave it a try.

-Think about Jack Andraka the next time you hear that something can’t be done, someone asks you to help out with his project, you receive numerous rejections (close to 200 in Jack Andraka’s case) or you’re hesitating to give one of your ideas a shot.
+Think about Jack Andraka the next time you hear that something can’t be done or someone asks you to help out with his project.
+Or, if you receive numerous rejections (close to 200 in Jack Andraka’s case) or you’re simply hesitating to give one of your ideas a shot.
 Also, keep in mind that you don’t necessarily need a giant team, billions of dollars in resources or even more than 15 years of life experience to do something amazing.

 The results of Jack Andraka’s diagnostic test were published on the Society for Science and the Public web site, and Jack has patented his discovery.

-If you’re interested in hearing Jack Andraka talk about his pancreatic cancer diagnostic test breakthrough, the video below is Jack Andraka’s 2012 TED talk about his discovery.
+If you’re interested in hearing Jack Andraka talk about his pancreatic cancer diagnostic test breakthrough, below is Jack Andraka’s 2012 TED talk.

 This video is from an interview with Jack Andraka at the science fair.